Why do I choose bikepacking bags over traditional cycle touring panniers?

 Total luggage weight 5200gms!!!!

 Therefore before you add anything else you are already lugging uphill an extra 4.1kgs of empty pannier.
 To me that is just crazy and the main reason I ditched panniers.
 This is also before you are forced to cut back on your total kit by using smaller bikepacking bags.
 The total difference between average setups is normally over 10kgs.
 My bike and kit weighs around 22kg on longer trips.
 Below is a super light and fast weekend setup;

 4. Better off road handling

 Panniers always flap a bit, bounce and make a lot more noise than bikepacking bags which are strapped tighter onto the bike.
-I am happy blasting flat out down singletrack with bikepacking bags but as yet I’ve not found a pannier setup to do them same.
+I am happy to blast down singletrack with bikepacking bags but as yet I’ve not found a pannier setup that lets me do the same.
 The movement when bouncing around often leads to a rack breaking after prolonged off road usage.
-There’s few racks that survive weeks of this abuse see point 5….
+There are few racks that survive weeks of this abuse see point 5….

 5. More reliable

 If a pannier breaks it’s often much harder to fix up.
 The attachments normally fail first and these can be hard to bodge back together well.
 The most common issue is the rack breaking, a screw working loose or the mount on the bike frame failing.
-All of these have happened to me on trips before when I have been using a variety of panniers and racks.
-Sometimes fixed other times I have been in places where can buy replacements.
+All of these have happened to me on trips before when I have been using a variety of different panniers and racks.
+Sometimes I have fixed them and other times I have been in places where can buy replacements but still a pain.

-Bikepacking bags can normally be easily repaired by using a spare strap to wrap around them.
+Bikepacking bags can normally be easily repaired by using a spare strap to wrap around them or a dry bag inside.
 If a seam goes it won’t be hard to get it repaired by someone or you can carry needle and thread with you for clothes anyway.
-I have never had more than a zip fail on my Apidura bikepacking bags.
+I have never had more than a zip fail on my Apidura bikepacking bags in 4 years.

 6. Works with any bike